kevintv789/PAM/README.md

     - Allow the user to add additional images to their property within their expanded property content without having to go through the Edit screen
 - Bug fixes
     - Made touching the vertical dots even easier when property is expanded.
+    - Drastically reduced cloud storage bandwidth by only downloading images when new images are uploaded

 # Beta Release v0.17.20210504
 - Bug fixes